mrmans0n/compose-rules/docs/index.md

-The Compose Rules is a set of custom Ktlint / Detekt rules to ensure that your composables don't fall into common pitfalls, that might be easy to miss in code reviews.
+Compose Rules is a set of custom ktlint / detekt rules to ensure that your composables don't fall into common pitfalls that might be easy to miss in code reviews.

 ## Why

-It can be challenging for big teams to start adopting Compose, particularly because not everyone will start at same time or with the same patterns.
-We tried to ease the pain by creating a set of Compose static checks.
+It can be challenging for big teams to adopt Compose, particularly because not everyone starts at the same time or with the same patterns.
+We created these static checks to ease that pain.

-Compose has lots of superpowers but also has a bunch of footguns to be aware of [as seen in this Twitter Thread](https://twitter.com/mrmans0n/status/1507390768796909571).
+Compose has lots of superpowers but also has a bunch of footguns to be aware of, [as seen in this Twitter thread](https://twitter.com/mrmans0n/status/1507390768796909571).

-This is where our static checks come in.
-We want to detect as many potential issues as we can, as quickly as we can.
-In this case we want an error to show prior to engineers having to review code.
-Similar to other static check libraries we hope this leads to a "don't shoot the messengers" philosphy which will foster healthy Compose adoption.
+This is where static checks come in.
+We want to detect as many potential issues as possible, as early as possible—ideally before code review.
+Similar to other static analysis libraries, we hope this fosters a "don't shoot the messenger" philosophy and healthy Compose adoption.

 ## Using with ktlint